ytmytm/plus4-tcbm2sd/README.md

 2. 8-bit, bidirectional port A of 6523T
 3. 2-bit, bidirectional port B of 6523T (bits 0 and 1 - status from the drive)
 4. 2-bit, bidirectional port C of 6523T (bit 7 (input from the drive) and bit 6 (output to the drive))

-Thanks to the improved PLA equations only 8 actually used I/O addresses are used at a time.

 The 6523T code was based on a trimmed-down copy of [Fake6523](https://github.com/go4retro/Fake6523) and a [CIA implementation](https://github.com/niklasekstrom/cia-verilog/blob/master/cia.v).